 - From the records chart, hover over a time interval to view the number of records, or click-and-drag across the chart to narrow the record query results to a time interval. - Click a hostname or IP address to view device or external endpoint details. - Records that contain suspicious IP addresses, hostnames, and URIs appear with a red camera icon.
 Click the camera icon to view threat intelligence for the record. - Click a packet icon to start a packet query that is filtered by this record. - Record results appear in a table by default.
-Click the Table View or Verbose View icons to toggle the record view. - A query might pause intermittently to display the most recent records first.
-Click Continue Query to display more records. - Click the Fields drop-down list to add additional record information to the record view. - In table view, click-and-drag column headers to arrange the record information. - Apply simple or advanced filters to find potential issues, such as overly-long processing times or unusual response sizes.
+Click the Table View or Verbose View icons to toggle the record view. - A query automatically pauses if the number of record bytes scanned or returned is extremely large.
+If paused, the query displays the most recent records.
+Click Continue Query to resume searching. - Click the Fields drop-down list to add additional record information to the record view. - In table view, click-and-drag column headers to arrange the record information. - Apply simple or advanced filters to find potential issues, such as overly-long processing times or unusual response sizes.